Become part of the young patient community!

 - Be committed to attending 2-3 physical meetings every year,

-- Show strong motivation and willingness to take a proactive role in engaging with the local young patient community,
+- Show strong motivation and willingness to take a proactive role in engaging with the young patient community,